MultiTonic/.github/profile/README.md

 - **Load Balancers**: Distribute incoming traffic across multiple servers to ensure high availability and reliability.
 - **Auto-Scaling**: Automatically adjusts the number of running instances based on load, ensuring that the system can handle varying levels of demand.

-#### Summary

-Multitonic represents a sophisticated and highly integrated cloud architecture designed to automate data gathering and reporting across diverse business operations.
-By leveraging a combination of open-source technologies and Azure cloud services, Multitonic provides a scalable, secure, and efficient solution for managing and analyzing data, ultimately enhancing business intelligence and operational efficiency.
-The use of microservices ensures modularity and ease of maintenance, while the integration of AI-driven analyses adds significant value through automated insights and reporting.

 #### Top Layer: Presentation